-The Company's Board of Directors approved and adopted the 2021 Incentive Award Plan ("2021 Plan"), subject to stockholder approval, on August 10, 2021.
-The 2021 Plan was approved by the Company's stockholders on December 16, 2021, at the Company's 2021 Annual Meeting of Stockholders.
+The Company's Board approved and adopted the 2021 Plan subject to stockholder approval, on August 10, 2021.
+The 2021 Plan was approved by the Company's stockholders on December 16, 2021.

 The purpose of the 2021 Plan is to enhance the Company's ability to attract, retain and motivate persons who make (or are expected to make) important contributions to the Company and its subsidiaries by providing these individuals with equity ownership opportunities.